Sir Joseph Pennington, 2nd Bt.1

 F, #14846, b. circa 1736, d.
 21 March 1809

-Katherine Lowther was born circa 1736.2 She was the daughter of Robert Lowther and Catherine Pennington.1,2 She married Admiral Harry Powlett, 6th Duke of Bolton, son of Harry Powlett, 4th Duke of Bolton and Catherine Parry, on 8 April 1765 at St. George's Church, St. George Street, Hanover Square, London, England.2 She died on 21 March 1809 at Grosvenor Square, Mayfair, London, England.2 She was buried on 29 March 1809 at Basing.2 Her will was probated in July 1809.2
+Katherine Lowther was born circa 1736.2 She was the daughter of Robert Lowther and Catherine Pennington.1,2 She married Admiral Harry Powlett, 6th Duke of Bolton, son of Harry Powlett, 4th Duke of Bolton and Catherine Parry, on 8 April 1765 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 21 March 1809 at Grosvenor Square, Mayfair, London, EnglandG.2 She was buried on 29 March 1809 at BasingG.2 Her will was proven (by probate) in July 1809.2

-From 8 April 1765, her married name became Powlett.1,2 As a result of her marriage, Katherine Lowther was styled as Duchess of Bolton on 5 July 1765.
+From 8 April 1765, her married name became Powlett.1,2 After her marriage, Katherine Lowther was styled as Duchess of Bolton on 5 July 1765.

 Children of Katherine Lowther and Admiral Harry Powlett, 6th Duke of Bolton